Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard Canadian Short-Term Bond Index ETF (VSB)

-VSB is a Vanguard Canada ETF that was established in 2011 and trades on the Toronto Stock Exchange.
+VSB is a Vanguard Canada ETF established in 2011 and trades on the Toronto Stock Exchange.

 VSB is designed to track the Bloomberg Global Aggregate Canadian Government/Credit 1-5 Year Float Adjusted Bond Index.